Columbus South Mobility Study

 Following the alternatives evaluation, the City will prepare and publish the final study report.

-Input from the public will be a critical component of developing the Columbus South Mobility Study.
 In February and March 2020, the City asked interested individuals to take a short survey about their experience traveling through the study area.
 View the survey results.